 - PATH entrance turnstiles at Newark Penn Station accept only New York City Metrocard, or PATH's own fare cards which are available as non-refillable SingleRide Ticket, 2-Trip card, or refillable SmartLink card which is available for an extra fee.
 NYC senior Metrocards for NYC subway and bus, and the separately-required PATH senior SmartLink card, are available but must be applied for in advance.

-Taylor Energy offshore oil spill is threatening to overtake BP Deepwater Horizon disaster, verges on becoming one of worst in U.S. history... new estimate of up to 700 barrels of oil per day (42 gallons/barrel), spewing into the Gulf from site 12 miles off the Louisiana coast since 2004, when an oil-production platform owned by Taylor Energy sank in a mudslide triggered by Hurricane Ivan...
-Gulf has 2,000 platforms off Louisiana, nearly 2,000 others off coasts of Texas and Mississippi, with nearly 50,000 miles of active and inactive pipelines carrying oil and minerals to the shore... similar development in the Atlantic is unimaginable...
+Taylor Energy offshore oil spill is threatening to overtake BP Deepwater Horizon disaster... verges on becoming one of worst in U.S. history... new estimate of up to 700 barrels of oil per day (42 gallons/barrel), spewing into the Gulf from site 12 miles off the Louisiana coast since 2004, when an oil-production platform owned by Taylor Energy sank in a mudslide triggered by Hurricane Ivan...
+Gulf waters contain 2,000 oil platforms off Louisiana, nearly 2,000 others off coasts of Texas and Mississippi, with nearly 50,000 miles of active and inactive pipelines carrying oil and minerals to the shore... similar oil drilling in the Atlantic is unimaginable...

-BOEM will hold the next New York Bight Task Force Meeting on November 28, 2018 in New York City at the Hotel Pennsylvania (see BOEM website for details).
-BOEM had previously requested comments to be submitted by July 30 2018 (PAST), and hosted three public meetings including on September 20 2018 in Long Branch NJ (PAST).
+BOEM held a New York Bight Task Force Meeting on November 28, 2018 (PAST) in New York City at the Hotel Pennsylvania.
+BOEM had previously requested comments to be submitted by July 30 2018 (PAST), and hosted three public meetings including September 20 2018 in Long Branch NJ (PAST).
 BOEM has archived the recording of a webinar on Tuesday, September 25 2018 which discussed feedback that BOEM received.
-BOEM attention to offshore wind energy leasing and development follows public hearings and requests for comments earlier in 2018 regarding the proposal from President Trump for a new 5-Year National Offshore Oil and Gas Leasing Program for the Atlantic coast including New Jersey.
+BOEM had earlier focused attention on offshore wind energy leasing and development with public hearings and requests for comments earlier in 2018, as a follow-up to the proposal from President Trump for a new 5-Year National Offshore Oil and Gas Leasing Program for the Atlantic coast including New Jersey.